 This hidden trail is a great spot to escape the crowds of Zion, and walk through a little slot canyon.
 1.2 miles roundtrip and super fun!

 This is the one trail that we didn’t have time to do while we were in Zion.
 It is a paved trail that runs between Shuttle Stop 3 and the South Campground, and is about 1.5 miles long between those stops.
 Many people have mentioned that they use this trail to access the Virgin River for summertime splashing or wading!
 The nice thing is you can walk one way, and ride the shuttle the other way!
 For more info, check out this post on Wanderookie.

 Kolob Canyons Trails

 We feature this hike from the Kolob Canyons section of Zion.
 Though it is a little longer, there are a few interesting old cabins along the way and your little ones will have fun crossing the creek again and again.

+There are so many great Zion Kid Hikes that we know you will have a ton of fun hiking in Zion with your family.
 Make sure you check out our entries on Things to do in Zion National Park and Things to do Near Zion National Park.